jonaskello/tslint-immutable/README.md

 ```

 #### no-let
-This rule should be combined with tslint's built-in `no-var` rule to enforce that all variables are declared as `const`.
+This rule should be combined with tslint's built-in `no-var-keyword` rule to enforce that all variables are declared as `const`.

 There's no reason to use `let` in a Redux/React application, because all your state is managed by either Redux or React.
 Use `const` instead, and avoid state bugs altogether.